 Create a Process

-- In the eSpace tree, under the Processes Layer, right-click on the Processes folder and select Add Process.
+- In the module tree, under Processes, right-click on the Processes folder and select Add Process.

 - Rename it as desired.
 OutSystems Platform automatically opens the process flow on the flow canvas.

 - Design the behavior of the process (i.e. the process flow) using the Process Flow Editor.

 A process can have input parameters and output parameters.

 When editing expressions in your process flow, you have access to the following elements in the scope:

 Input and Output parameters defined in the process.